Explore Courses

 Downloads, mobile ad clicks, gadgets, Flash elements, AJAX embedded elements, and video plays are all examples of actions you might want to track as Events.

-For example, if you like to see how many visitors download an ebook, watched a video, you can set up event tracking.
+For example, if you like to see how many visitors download an ebook, or watch a video, you can set up event tracking.

 42. What are the three elements of Event Tracking?